easttennesseecc-star/Q-Top-Dog-IDE/180_DAY_DOMINATION_ROADMAP.md

 ```

 **Construct 3 Integration Marketing**:
-> "Q-IDE is the first IDE where you can build AND debug your Construct 3 games without leaving the editor"
+> "Top Dog is the first IDE where you can build AND debug your Construct 3 games without leaving the editor"

 **Why This Matters**:
 ```
 Current workflow:
-1. Write code in Q-IDE
+1. Write code in Top Dog
 2. Switch to Construct 3 (separate app)
 3. Test game
 4. Debug in Construct 3
-5. Switch back to Q-IDE
+5. Switch back to Top Dog
 6. Repeat

-Q-IDE workflow (NEW):
+Top Dog workflow (NEW):
-1. Write code + design game in Q-IDE (all in one place)
+1. Write code + design game in Top Dog (all in one place)
 2. Test game (live preview in side panel)
-3. Debug game (breakpoints in Q-IDE)
+3. Debug game (breakpoints in Top Dog)
-4. Done (never leave Q-IDE)
+4. Done (never leave Top Dog)
 ```

 **Performance Targets**: IntelliSense <50ms, C3 debugging <100ms